Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 Data sevice type: used to indicate the type of data, such as games or videos, it's mandatory attribute.

-Geographic: used to indicate users' requirements for geographic location or restrictions, it's optional;
+Geographic: used to indicate users' requirements for geographic location or restrictions, a customer may request certain geographic limits are applied to how the provider routes traffic for the network forwarding, due to policy reasons or security considerations, For example, some countries have regulations that explicitly prohibit data from leaving the country.It's optional attribute;

 ### Security environment